-Fig. 15 – An overview of Java Agent Development Environment (JADE) and communication process among agents

 Extended Asynchronous BackTracking

 Introduction

 Now, let us assume that each quay crane has a certain agent called QCA, and each QCA has non-overlapped and overlapped tasks (Fig. 5).
 In order to coordinate among agents to reach the solution of the quay crane scheduling problem, we need to propose an algorithm which enables agents to perform their tasks in a distributed cooperation manner.
 We will first introduce algorithms for solving scheduling problems in a distributed way.
 In this section, an asynchronous search algorithm is presented to aid reaching a solution of the QCSP by communicating among agents.